Find Answers to General Questions

 The organization changed its name to Clinical and Laboratory Standards Institute (CLSI) in January 2005.
 The acronym NCCLS stood for its previous name, National Committee for Clinical Laboratory Standards.

-When viewing our Online Shop, you will see a New Document category, that will feature our most recent publications.
+When viewing our Online Shop, you will see a Featured Product category, that will feature our most recent publications.
 Members also receive our eNews Newsletter which will always announce new documents and products.

 CLSI welcomes new project ideas.
-To begin the submission process, complete the project proposal form.
+To begin the submission process, complete the project proposal form on our Volunteer FAQs.